opensearch-project/documentation-website/_field-types/supported-field-types/derived.md

 ## Performance

 Derived fields are not indexed but are computed dynamically by retrieving values from the `_source` field or doc values.
-Thus, they can be slow to execute.
+Thus, they run more slowly.
 To improve performance, try the following:

 - Prune the search space by adding query filters on indexed fields together with derived fields.
 - Use doc values instead of `_source` in the script for faster access, whenever applicable.